-Issue 20 - 21st February 2013
+Issue 24 - 17th February 2016

 Entry into the League Cup Competitions is automatic for Colts League Member Teams at no additional cost.

 (1).
-The Colts League Cup Competition(s) will be known collectively as the ”RAGING BULL Colts League Cup” and will consist of up to five competitions at both Senior and Junior Colts namely; Cup, Plate, Bowl, Shield, and Vase.
+The Colts League Cup Competition(s) will be known collectively as the RAGING BULL Colts League Cups.

-(4).
+(3).
 Entry into the League Cup is automatic for Colts League Member Teams on completion of the League Season.